 The UN Declaration is the minimum standard to ensure the survival, dignity and well-being of Indigenous people all over the world.
 The Truth and Reconciliation Commission of Canada (TRC) has said the UN Declaration is the framework for reconciliation.
 Call to Action #43 asks municipal, provincial and federal governments to adopt and implement the UN Declaration.
 Private Member’s Bill C-262 outlines a framework for implementing the UN Declaration into Canadian legislation.
-Bill C-262 is scheduled for second reading on December 4, 2017.

 Let Justice Roll is an ecumenical campaign to communicate church support of the UN Declaration.
 Three ways you can get involved are:

 - Meet with your Member of Parliament to discuss the UN Declaration.
-Members of Parliament will be in their constituencies during the week of November 13–17.

 - Make a banner with your congregation to support Indigenous rights.

 - Write to the Honourable Carolyn Bennett (Minister of Indigenous-Crown Relations and Northern Affairs) to show your support for implementing the UN Declaration.
 Justice Ministries has written a template letter that you may adapt.